micmejia/bible-dump/NKJV/Mark/Mark 11.md

 "And whenever you stand praying, if you have anything against anyone, forgive him, that your Father in heaven may also forgive you your trespasses.

 ###### 26
-[^d]But if you do not forgive, neither will your Father in heaven forgive your trespasses." ## Jesus' Authority Questioned
+But if you do not forgive, neither will your Father in heaven forgive your trespasses." ## Jesus' Authority Questioned

 ###### 27
 Then they came again to Jerusalem.
 And as He was walking in the temple, the chief priests, the scribes, and the elders came to Him.